Experience Modifications

 Theme Changes

-This modification allows you completely overhaul your site - from branding to navigation - by showing a different Shopify theme for visitors in this Personalization.
+This modification allows you completely overhaul your site - from branding to navigation - by showing a different Shopify theme for visitors in this Experience.

-Note that a Personalization can not contain both a Theme Change and Template Change modification, as a particular template may not be present in the target theme.
+Note that an Experience can not contain both a Theme Change and Template Change modification, as a particular template may not be present in the target theme.

 You cannot have more than one theme change active at the same time across your Personalizations and tests.
 Multiple theme changes can cause endless loops or failure in redirection.
 If you do have multiple theme changes live, make sure that your tests and Personalizations are targeting exclusive audiences.